-I was born and raised in Miami, FL.
-Like many first generation Cuban-Americans in Miami, my parents immigrated from Cuba as children themselves.
-My grandparents had hopes of a better future for their children and grandchildren than the uncertain future they faced in their country.
+Oscar was born and raised in Miami, FL.
+Like many first generation Cuban-Americans in Miami, his parents immigrated from Cuba as children themselves.
+Oscar’s grandparents had hopes of a better future for their children and grandchildren than the uncertain future they faced in their country.

-I attended Belen Jesuit Preparatory School, where I was proud to graduate in 2001.
-The Jesuit education I received at Belen was second to none.
-Our school’s motto “Men for Others” is one that I have always tried to model my life by.
-More than anything the Jesuits taught me to strive for excellence.
+He attended Belen Jesuit Preparatory School and proudly graduated in 2001.
+Oscar describes the Jesuit education he received at Belen as “second to none.”
+The school’s motto “Men for Others” is one that he has always tried to model his life by.
+More than anything, the Jesuits taught Oscar to strive for excellence.
 If something is worth doing at all, it is worth being good at it.

-After graduating from high school I decided to attend Florida State University (2005) and as a result, I earned a Bachelor of Science in Political Science with Honors.
-During my time in Tallahassee I pursued a pre-law track, was a Dean’s List student, participated as Political Action Chair for the Hispanic-Latino Student Union, and co-founded the Coalition for Active Voter Education (CAVE).
-Due to my academic record, I was also recognized by the Oscar Arias Sanchez Hispanic Honor Society.
-Florida State University will always hold a special place in my heart for the fond memories of my college years, the lifelong friendships that I forged there, and as a place that will always truly feel like home, no matter how much it changes over the years.
+After graduating from high school, Oscar decided to attend Florida State University (2005) and as a result, he earned a Bachelor of Science in Political Science with Honors.
+During his time in Tallahassee, he pursued a pre-law track, was a Dean’s List student, participated as Political Action Chair for the Hispanic-Latino Student Union, and co-founded the Coalition for Active Voter Education (CAVE).
+Due to his academic record, Oscar was also recognized by the Oscar Arias Sanchez Hispanic Honor Society.
+Florida State University will always hold a special place in his heart for the fond memories of his college years, the lifelong friendships that he forged there, and as a place that will always truly feel like home, no matter how much it changes over the years.

-Since an early age, I always wanted to be a lawyer.
-I have always been fairly logical and analytical by nature.
-Also, the idea of defending people in court and standing up for others has always appealed to me.
-Throughout my life, I’ve been surrounded by great mentors, and that has really motivated me to strive for greatness and follow in their footsteps.
-The best teachers always challenge you to think differently and stimulate you to find answers on your own.
-When I look at the figures I admire, they are people who never stop learning, never stop looking for mentors, and are not too arrogant to think that they have all the answers.
-The main lesson I’ve grasped from them, which I hold tightly as my golden rule, is to work hard and be humble.
+Since an early age, Oscar has always wanted to be a lawyer.
+He has always been fairly logical and analytical by nature.
+Also, the idea of defending people in court and standing up for others has always appealed to him.
+Throughout his life, Oscar has been surrounded by great mentors, and as a result, that has really motivated him to strive for greatness and follow in their footsteps.
+He has always believed that the best teachers always challenge you to think differently and stimulate you to find answers on your own.
+When Oscar looks at the figures he admires, they are people who never stop learning, never stop looking for mentors, and are not too arrogant to think that they have all the answers.
+The main lesson he has grasped from them, which he personally holds tightly as his golden rule, is to work hard and be humble.

-Upon graduating from Florida State University, I was fortunate enough to receive a scholarship offer from DePaul University, located in Chicago.
-Before then, I had never thought about leaving Florida.
-Upon arriving to Chicago, I could already feel like my life had changed.
-Coming from warm and mellow Miami to the Windy City’s unforgiving winters filled with snow and temperatures reaching as low as negative degrees Fahrenheit.
+Upon graduating from Florida State University, Oscar was fortunate enough to receive a scholarship offer from DePaul University, located in Chicago.
+Before then, he had never thought about leaving Florida.
+Upon arriving to Chicago, he could already feel like his life had changed.
+Coming from warm and mellow Miami to the Windy City’s unforgiving winters filled with snow, and temperatures reaching as low as negative degrees Fahrenheit.
 Law school was thrilling in many ways, the daily intellectual sparring sessions were exciting and interesting.

-Today I am incredibly proud of what we have built at EPGD, and I am motivated to continue to grow the firm to serve our clients in the South Florida community and beyond in a way that continually adds value.
+Today, Oscar is incredibly proud of what we have built at EPGD, and feels motivated to continue to grow the firm to serve our clients in the South Florida community and beyond in a way that continually adds value.

-On a personal level, I am a proud husband and father.
-Other than spending time with my wife and son, my guilty pleasure is a recently expanding sneaker collection.
-I am also an avid sports fan especially for my Seminoles and Miami Heat.
-Whenever they are playing you can catch me in front of a tv or at the game.
+On a personal level, Oscar is a proud husband and father.
+Other than spending time with his wife and son, Oscar’s guilty pleasure is a recently expanding sneaker collection.
+He is also an avid sports fan, especially for his Seminoles and Miami Heat.
+Whenever they are playing, you can always catch him in front of a tv or at the game.